MatRoth/resquin/README.md

 as extreme responses.
 On the other hand, respondent one does not have any mid-point response, leading to a value of 0 in the MRS column.

-Instead of receiving proportions, we can extract the counts of responses that can be attributed to a response option by setting `normalize` to `FALSE`.
+Instead of calculating proportions, we can extract the counts of responses that can be attributed to a response option by setting `normalize` to `FALSE`.

-Finally, we can decide to include or exclude respondents from receiving response style values by setting `min_valid_responses`, which can take values from 0 to 1. `min_valid_responses` sets the share of valid responses (i.e. non-missing respones) a respondent must have to receive response style values.
-A value of 0 indicates that response style values should be calculated for all respondents, regardless of whether or not they have missings.
+Finally, we can decide to include or exclude respondents from receiving response style values by setting `min_valid_responses`, which can take values from 0 to 1. `min_valid_responses` sets the share of valid responses (i.e. non-missing responses) a respondent must have to receive response style values.
+A value of 0 indicates that response style values should be calculated for all respondents, regardless of whether or not they have missing values.
 A value of 1 indicates that response styles should only be calculated if respondents have valid responses on all variables.
 Values between 0 and 1 indicate the share of responses that need to be valid to be included in the response style calculations.

 ### `resp_distributions()`: Within respondent response distribution indices